The Rules of the Game

 - Poor sportsmanship is grounds for disqualification and grounds for being barred from future races.
 A sense of humor is also always welcome.
 Try to smile no matter how rotten you feel.
 Sending nasty emails or making awful online postings may also bar you from future races.
 We’re volunteers.
 Until you try and put one of these on yourself – best be quiet and hush up.

 - Generally, no cheating.
 If you wonder if what you are doing is cheating, it probably is.
+If you're really not sure, ask us before you do it.

 - The clock runs until you hug the Designated Hugger (DH).